-Annex A discloses if a mortgaged property benefits from a state or local property tax exemption or tax abatement.
+The Additional Disclosure Addendum notes whether a borrower or mortgaged property benefits from a state or local property tax exemption or tax abatement.
 To ensure that the property tax exemption or tax abatement is maintained, the mortgage loan documents generally require the borrower to file certain documents, maintain specified occupancy restrictions, ensure that a non-profit entity is part of the ownership group, or take other actions required by the state or local governmental entities and specified in the mortgage loan documents.
-The borrower's failure to take any required action may be an event of default under the mortgage loan, which may result in acceleration and payment in full of the loan and distribution of its stated principal balance, together with accrued interest, to certificateholders.
-Although payment of a prepayment premium may be required, no portion of any prepayment premium that is collected will be passed through to certificateholders.
+Any termination or substantial reduction of the tax exemption or tax abatement during the period in which the tax exemption or tax abatement was anticipated to be applicable; any failure to take such actions as may be required to remain in compliance with the tax exemption or abatement program or to avail itself of all rights and opportunities to renew or extend the tax exemption or abatement; or any transfer of the mortgaged property or an interest in the mortgaged property or the borrower that would cause the tax exemption or abatement to terminate or be substantially reduced during the period in which the tax exemption or tax abatement was anticipated to be applicable, may be an event of default under the mortgage loan documents.
+In certain cases, there may be other or different events of default associated with a tax abatement or tax exemption.
+An event of default under the mortgage loan documents may result in acceleration and payment in full of the loan and distribution of its stated principal balance, together with accrued interest, to certificateholders.